vhromada/MavenParent/README.md

-# MavenParent
+# ProjectParent

-Parent for maven projects
+Parent for projects